 Gather is an award-winning documentary film that provides an intimate portrait of the growing movement among Native Americans to reclaim their spiritual, political, and cultural identities through food sovereignty, while battling the trauma of centuries of genocide.
-The Gather Viewing Guide explores four short films excerpted from the feature-length documentary, each of which features a different Native American nation and its efforts to reclaim their ancestral food systems.
+The Gather Viewing Guide explores four short films excerpted from the feature-length documentary, each of which follows a different Native American nation and its efforts to reclaim their ancestral food systems.
 These films help students understand the ways that US federal policies have systematically distanced Native people from their traditional lands, their agricultural, hunting, and gathering practices, and their foods — as well as their ways of interacting with the environment.

 SUBJECT AREAS.
-The viewing guide is explores many subject areas, including environmental studies, geography, science, history, social studies, and health.
+The viewing guide explores many subject areas, including environmental studies, geography, science, history, social studies, and health.
 It is designed for high school classrooms and is usable in many middle school classrooms.
 We encourage educators to preview the films to determine which of them are most relevant to their classrooms.

 VISUAL GLOSSARY.
 Because students need to develop strong general knowledge and vocabulary to build their content knowledge, the Gather Viewing Guide includes a robust visual glossary.
 This glossary includes visual imagery that supports terms that describe the effects of colonization as well as words that are part of a larger vocabulary of sustainability.
 These terms are essential for understanding Gather's portraits of Native Americans.